tchartron/ansible-pi-web/README.md

         - zip

 ## Set up
-    cp hosts.example hosts
+`cp hosts.example hosts`\s
-Edit 'hosts' file with your desired hosts and your local sudo password to allow editing the local /etc/hosts file to access nginx server block from local host (the one that runs ansible playbook)
+Edit `hosts` file with your desired hosts and your local sudo password to allow editing the local /etc/hosts file to access nginx server block from the local host (the one that runs ansible playbook)

 ## Improvements ideas
  - [ ] Add option for which repo to pull
  - [ ] Add a laravel version option
  - [ ] Make it compatible with ArchLinux / Manjaro
  - [ ] Add option to wether use php or not (static website)
- - [ ] Add option to wether use mariaDB or not (static website)
+ - [ ] Add option to whether use mariaDB or not (static website)
- - [ ] Add composer installation task
+ - [ ] Add composer installation tasks
  - [ ] Add Laravel utils like generating app key, migrating database, ...